abeebyekeen/CHAPERONg/README.txt

    So, relax and give it time.

-   In case of errors, see the installation page (https://abeebyekeen.com/chaperong-online-documentation/#installation) of the CHAPERONg documentation (https://abeebyekeen.com/chaperong-online-documentation/) for troubleshooting.
+   In case of errors, see the installation page (https://abeebyekeen.com/chaperong-online-documentation/#installation) of the CHAPERONg documentation (https://abeebyekeen.com/chaperong-online-documentation/) for guides on troubleshooting.

 You should see a message indicating that the `chaperong` environment has been set up successfully.